 I was right.

-However, while the process of writing about my faith journey has indeed caused sin to surface, it has also proved to be an amazing source of spiritual and emotional growth.
+However, while the process of writing about my faith journey has indeed caused sin to the surface, it has also proved to be an amazing source of spiritual and emotional growth.

-I have discovered that Jesus has given me a gift for writing and I love the process of articulating the good things He has done, and is doing, for me to others in the hope that they will be encouraged.
+I have discovered that Jesus has given me a gift for writing and I love the process of articulating the good things He has done and is doing, for me to others in the hope that they will be encouraged.

 Q: For 3 years you were violated in the worst way by your father, what is your advice to someone who may be going through a similar trauma?